kylebshr/ab-test-presentation/how-not-to-a-b-test.md

 ^ A/B testing has become pretty commonplace over the last few years, but to make sure we’re on the same page let’s go over a quick example.

-^ You have an idea for an improvement, but you want to validate that it’s better in some measurable way

-^ A/B testing lets you verify a hypothesis

-^ randomly showing two experiences your users and using statistical analysis to determine which performs better

 ---

 # Hypothesis

 ![inline](img/sign-up.png)

+^ You have an idea for an improvement, but you want to validate that it’s better in some measurable way

-^ As a naive example, you want to test whether a yellow sign up button increases conversion
+^ For example, you think a yellow sign up button will increase conversions

+^ randomly showing two experiences your users and using statistical analysis to determine which performs better

-^ You’re testing experience (B) against a control, experience (A), hence the name
+^ You’re testing experience (A) against experience (B), hence the name

 ---